MultiMerch is an online marketplace solution that supports OpenCart.

 Some of these work fine, some aren't great, and most can be replaced with more powerful third party OpenCart extensions.

-Design and themes.
+5. OpenCart themes and design.
 How do you build a beautiful OpenCart store?

 You can use OpenCart themes to give your OpenCart store a better look and feel.